 Schönbrunn (meaning “beautiful spring”) Palace is one of Austria’s most visited tourist attractions and is among the best things to do in Vienna.
 The 1,441-room palace served as the summer home of the Habsburgs and still maintains the style of the Habsburg monarchs.

 Schönbrunn Palace is one of the most important cultural monuments in Austria.
-With a history spanning over 300 years, and its unique layout and impressive furnishings, Schönbrunn Palace was declared a UNESCO World Cultural Heritage Site in 1996.
+With a history spanning over 300 years, and its unique layout and impressive furnishings, Schönbrunn Palace has declared a UNESCO World Cultural Heritage Site in 1996.
 Today, the palace and gardens remain a strong example of Baroque architecture.
 Tour the Palace and explore the lives of the Habsburg royals through the elaborate staterooms and guest apartments and other luxuries of the imperial age.

 While you have to buy tickets to tour the Palace, Schönbrunn Palace park is open to visitors free of charge.
-Wander the impressive fountains, statues, flowers and views of Austria from the Gloriette.
-The Imperial Carriage Museum, Crown Prince Garden, Orangery Garden, Maze & Labyrinth, Zoo, Palm House and Desert Experience House are also part of the palace park and can be visited for an admission fee.
+Wander the impressive fountains, statues, flowers, and views of Austria from the Gloriette.
+The Imperial Carriage Museum, Crown Prince Garden, Orangery Garden, Maze & Labyrinth, Zoo, Palm House, and Desert Experience House are also part of the palace park and can be visited for an admission fee.
 Photography is not permitted inside the palace.
 However, you are able to take photos in the front grounds and gardens.

 Salzkammergut Cultural Landscape